KeeganCalkins/CS-33211/Assignment1/README.md

 ## Example

 The producer and consumer will iterate 10 times in this case.
-Once the 10th occurrence takes place you will CTRL + C to stop the processes. <br>
+Once the 10th occurrence takes place you will CTRL + C to stop the processes.<br>
-This is the output from running the program:
+This is the output from running the program:<br>
+(Except for #nth to show each iteration)
 ```
 [1] 747038
 [2] 747039